IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Problems_and_Solvers.md

 ## Problems

-The most straightforward workflow for solving MCT-like equations is to first construct a `MemoryKernel`, a `MCTProblem`, and a `Solver`, in that order.
+The most straightforward workflow for solving MCT-like equations is to first construct a `MemoryKernel`, a `MCTProblem`, and optionally a `Solver`, in that order.
 The `MemoryKernel` is an object that evaluates the memory kernel when passed to the function `evaluate_kernel`.
-The `MCTProblem` holds the coefficients and initial conditions of the equations that need to be solved, and the `Solver` stores information related to the numerical integration procedure, such as the time step.
-Once these three objects have been defined, the function `solve` can be called on them to solve the equation
+The `MCTProblem` holds the coefficients, initial conditions, and the just defined `MemoryKernel` belonging to the equation that need to be solved, and the `Solver` stores information related to the numerical integration procedure, such as the time step.
+Once these three objects have been defined, the function `solve(::MCTProblem, ::Solver)` can be called on them to solve the equation

 $$\alpha \ddot{F}(t) + \beta \dot{F}(t) + \gamma F(t) + \int_0^t d\tau K(t-\tau)\dot{F}(\tau) = 0$$